Aprexis/aprexis-docker/README.md

 The complete list of environment variables added to support docker is:

+**APREXIS_HOST_IP**- specifies the IP address to access the host machine when running in docker.
+Default is 172.17.0.1.

 **APREXIS_PLATFORM_PORT** - specifies the port used by the application.
 Default is 3000.

 **APREXIS_API_PORT** - specifies the port used by the API.
 Default is 3250.